-The Child Development Associate curriculum consists of short-term, career-oriented courses designed to prepare students for the Child Development Associate (CDA) National Credentialing process and provide comprehensive instruction in early childhood education and child development.
+CHILD DEVELOPMENT ASSOCIATE (CDA) COURSEWORK Humanities & Social Sciences Division www.hccc.edu/programs-courses/academic-pathways/social-science/index.html child development.
 Course work satisfies the 120 hours of formal training required by the Council for Professional Recognition, which awards and administers the CDA National Credentialing Program.
 All Early Childhood Education credits earned may be applied to Early Childhood Education degree programs.
 The coursework is designed to articulate into either the A.A.S. in Early Childhood Education, the A.A. in Early Childhood Education, or the A.A. in Infant/Toddler Education (see CDA Internal Coursework Equivalencies below).
 Hudson County Community College will support and facilitate the development of the candidate's CDA professional portfolio.